Buy a Foreclosed Property

 - Before you buy a foreclosed property, you may want to consult with a reputable home inspector about the kind of repairs and costs to expect for the type of homes you have in mind.

-- A prequalification letter from Wells Fargo or one of its joint ventures.
+- A prequalification letter from Wells Fargo.

 - A credit approval letter from the Neighborhood Assistance Corporation of America (NACA).

 - A credit-decisioned preapproval letter from another qualified lender.

 - If you are a cash buyer, you don't need a prequalification letter, but you may be required to provide proof of funds when you make your offer.